Picking the Best Suppressor for Your Hunting Rifle

 A suppressor will help tame the muzzle blast of your hunting rifle, and flat-out help you shoot better.
 Photo by Kevin Jarnagin

-Potential Drawbacks: Why Some Are Reluctant to Try A Suppressor on Their Hunting Rifle
+Potential Drawbacks to a Suppressor on Your Hunting Rifle

 Until recently, a threaded barrel was less common on hunting rifles.
 Many hunters still use rifles that don’t have threaded barrels and sometimes you might just not want to thread your favorite old rifle.
 On new rifles, however, a threaded muzzle is becoming the standard — and muzzle-threading services are more available.
 In fact, suppressors have become so influential in the market that many rifles are being offered with shorter barrels specifically to accommodate suppressors.

-My goal with this story is to present what I’ve found from shooting and hunting with the suppressors listed, so that you can help pick what will work best for you.
-It’s not a claim that any of them is the undisputed champ of the market.
+In this guide, I’m going to present my findings from each of the listed suppressors after shooting and hunting with them.
+That way, you can pick what will work best for you.
+I’m not claiming that any of these suppressors are the undisputed champ of the market.
 They each have their pros and cons.
-Of course, there are many high-quality suppressors that I simply haven’t had the chance to test yet — and we don’t vouch for stuff we haven’t used.
+There are also many high-quality suppressors that I simply haven’t had the chance to test yet — and we don’t vouch for stuff we haven’t used.

 Unlike some of our other in-depth tests, you may notice that there won’t be any hard data measurement presented here.
 Contrary to what you might see on YouTube, testing suppressors properly and objectively for metrics like sound, flash, and recoil reduction require more than an accelerometer and decibel meter.
 More importantly, those characteristics are somewhat variable and dependent on factors like barrel length and ammunition type.

-Consider this a buyer’s guide.
-It’s more important for you, the hunter and potential customer, to be able to pick through the different attachment systems, trade offs of different materials, and look at cost versus benefit, than it is to know that one suppressor is 2 dB quieter than the other under some conditions.
+So consider this a buyer’s guide.
+It’s more important for you — the hunter and potential customer — to sift through the different attachment systems, trade offs of different materials, and look at cost versus benefit, than it is to know that one suppressor is 2 dB quieter than the other under certain conditions.
 All these suppressors are just metal tubes with baffles.
 All of them reduce sound, recoil, and muzzle blast.
 The most meaningful differences are in the other details.

 HUB Suppressor Mounts